 No missing data.
 BNSI produces and delivers the full set of HPI indices and weights.

-Due to the low share of house transactions at the moment HPI is calculated only for apartments.
+Due to the low share of transactions of houses, the HPI are currently calculated only for apartments.

 |Accuracy and reliability|